Last updated November 16th, 2018.

 Leeno is involved in every stage of its manufacturing process from the design, to assembly and final inspection.
 They’re known for providing on-time delivery, one of the fastest lead times in the market, and have an extensive global distribution network.

 Leeno Stock: A Strong Performer

 InvestAsian believes Leeno stock is a strong buy at the moment because of these following reasons.

 On the sales side, the company recently began outperforming the sector in terms of sales growth and gross profit margins.
 Net profit margin is even more impressive – it’s been over 200% the sector’s average for the past half decade.

-Analysis reveals the firm’s share price is usually at its lowest around year end.
+Technical analysis reveals the firm’s share price is usually at its lowest around year end.
 Leeno stock is cyclical, possibly because of strong demand for electronics around the holiday season.

 Foreign investors wanting to invest in the Korean stock market must set up a trading account through a firm such as Samsung Securities or Mirae Asset.
-Some brokerages outside of Korea, like those in Hong Kong, also allow you to trade on the Korean stock exchanges.

 Skip the Next Western Recession

 Learn the best places to invest – and where to avoid – by downloading our free Investment Cheat Sheet.

 - Real Estate Agents in Asia: The Ultimate Guide - August 2, 2020